 The central nervous system (CNS), working in tandem with the peripheral nervous system (PNS), allows the body to control and react to stimuli.
 In this article, we will look at the function, structure and clinical conditions associated with the central nervous system.

 The CNS controls our body’s voluntary (e.g. walking) and involuntary (e.g. breathing) functions.
 The brain is responsible for generating our thoughts as well as interpreting information from the PNS and responding appropriately.
 This process is made possible by tracts of nerve cells in the spinal cord which connect the brain to the PNS.

 The tracts each have a different function and can be broadly split into Ascending and Descending.
 The ascending tracts are responsible for relaying sensory information from the PNS to the brain whereas the descending tracts send motor signals from the brain to lower motor neurones (which then go on to synapse with muscles to produce movement).

 The CNS is highly specialised and allows for several functions to be carried out at once.
 In order to make this possible, there are several specialised cells present.
 Neurones (nerve cells) are the main component of the CNS.
-These are long projections that run in series from our CNS into our Peripheral Nervous System and help to relay information (such as pain, temperature, pressure and stretching) from our organs, muscles, joints and skin back to our brain, and vice versa.
+These are long projections that run in series from the CNS into the Peripheral Nervous System and help to relay information (such as pain, temperature, pressure and stretching) from the organs, muscles, joints and skin back to our brain, and vice versa.

-Astrocytes meanwhile support the CNS by breaking down harmful substances (such as excess neurotransmitter), helping to store small amounts energy stores, maintaining the ionic environment and creating the Blood-Brain-Barrier.
-Oligodendrocytes produce a protein sheath, called Myelin, which surrounds neurones and helps to speed up the impulses they carry.
+Astrocytes meanwhile support the CNS by breaking down harmful substances (such as excess neurotransmitters), helping to store small amounts of energy, maintaining the ionic environment and creating the Blood-Brain-Barrier.
+Oligodendrocytes produce a protein sheath, called myelin, which surrounds neurones and helps to speed up the impulses they carry.
 Additionally, microglia are the immune cells of the brain; they carry out immunosuppressive and phagocytic functions.

 Bacteria and viruses can cause the CNS to become inflamed and subsequently compress the neurones.
 This can potentially be life threatening as the brain then may not be able to carry out essential functions.
 Examples include meningitis, which is inflammation and swelling of the meninges surrounding the brain, and encephalitis.